nWhovian/dfs-client/README.md

 # dfs-client
-JS client for multithreaded file uploading
+JS client for communication with the Distributed File System